mdabdulkyum1/xynexa/README.md

 NEXT_PUBLIC_HMS_APP_ID=your-hms-app-id
 CLERK_JWT_DEV_MODE=false
-Note: Do not share your secret keys publicly.

-Running the Project
+### Running the Project
-Start the development server
+Start the development server:

+Using npm:
 npm run dev
-Or
+Or using yarn:
 yarn dev
-Open your browser and go to http://localhost:3000 to see the app running.

-Building for Production
+### Building for Production
-To build the optimized production version:

-npm run build
+To build the optimized production version: npm run build npm start
-npm start

-## Contributing
+### Contributing
 Contributions are welcome!
 Please follow these steps:

  - Fork the repository
  - Create your feature branch (git checkout -b feature/YourFeature)
  - Commit your changes (git commit -m 'Add some feature')
  - Push to the branch (git push origin feature/YourFeature)
  - Open a Pull Request

-## License
+License
-## nThis project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Contact
+Contact
 If you have any questions or feedback, feel free to open an issue or contact me directly.